zognin/tp/docs/UserGuide.md

 * When an order is deleted from the list, its ingredient quantities are added back to matching ingredients in the inventory.
 However, if the order is already marked as done, its ingredient quantities will not be added back.

+**When an order with ingredients that are tracked in the inventory is deleted, the application will still allow the deletion of the order even if any of the ingredient quantities has reached the upper limit of 40000.
+We believe that the upper limit of the ingredient quantity is sufficient for normal use.
+If there is a need to change the quantity above the limit, consider changing the ingredient unit instead.
+Please read our [disclaimers about ingredient quantities](#65-quantities) to learn more.**

 </div>